 Because of Helens long standing commitment to the RAF Cadets the exceptional decision has been taken to include her in this Book of Remembrance.
 She was on duty wearing her country's uniform and her young age should not bar her from being recognised as a serving representative of the RAF.

-Helen has a number of elatives who are entered nt this Online Memoril Book.
+Helen has a number of relatives who are entered in this Online Memorial Book.

 Helens Great Grandfather: William Stavers.

 All the above can be accessed through the names index.

 Above: Cadet Helen Border receiving the coveted Cadet 100 medal

 Above: Helen - Flying

 Above: Helen - Glider Pilot.

 On Saturday 20th June 1998,